 I am Diana Guardado, the Summer 2021 social media intern for the Hope and Heal Fund.
 Before I reflect on my new relationship with the gun violence movement, I would like to share a snapshot of my upbringing and activism work.

 Now, I aspire to lift my family, my peers, and my community from the ashes of neglect we have endured for decades.
-This summer, I worked alongside the extraordinary, innovative, and passionate leaders at the Hope and Heal Fund to learn how to change systems so that they work for all Californians and we’ll do this by ensuring the voices of communities are heard.
+This summer, I worked alongside the extraordinary, innovative, and passionate leaders at the Hope and Heal Fund to learn how to create systems that work for all Californians.
+We will do this by ensuring the voices of communities are heard.
 With Hope and Heal’s efforts to adopt a framework focused on racial equity, public health, and community, I will translate my understanding of grassroots efforts back into my community.